mavolin/dismock/README.md

 -----

 Dismock is a library that aims to make mocking Discord's API requests as easy as winking.
-No more huge integration tests, that require a bot on some private server with little to no debug information.
+No more huge integration tests that require a bot on some private server with little to no debug information.

 Dismock is not limited to a specific Discord library, although it uses [arikawa](https://github.com/diamondburned/arikawa) as a foundation for its datatypes.

 ## Getting Started

-### arikawa

-Using dismock is fairly easy and few steps are necessary to create a mocker and a manipulated `Sessions` or `State`.

 #### Basic Testing

-Creating a mock is done, by simply calling the respective mock method of the Mocker, that belongs to the API request you made in your code.
+Creating a mock is done, by calling the respective mock method, that belongs to the API request you made in your code.
-Below is a pretty basic example of a ping command and it's unit test.
+Below is a basic example of a ping command and it's unit test.

 ```go
 func (b *Bot) Ping(e *gateway.MessageCreateEvent) (error) {